Navy Eyes Super Hornets to Replace the Last F-5 Aggressors

 by | May 29, 2026 | Military Aviation, News | 0 comments

-According to a service plan disclosed this week, the Navy is studying whether to retire its remaining F-5s and replace them with surplus F/A-18E/F Super Hornets — a much larger, much more capable jet that can actually replicate the threats US pilots will face over a Pacific battlespace.
+According to a provision in the House Armed Services Committee’s draft defense policy bill released this week, the Navy is studying whether to retire its remaining F-5s and replace them with surplus F/A-18E/F Super Hornets — a much larger, much more capable jet that can actually replicate the threats US pilots will face over a Pacific battlespace.

 Quick Facts

-Replacing: Northrop F-5N/F Tiger II — in adversary service since the 1990s
+Replacing: Northrop F-5N/F Tiger II — in US Navy adversary service in successive variants since the 1970s

 Replacement: Surplus F/A-18E/F Super Hornets

-Operator: US Navy VFC adversary squadrons (Fallon, Key West, Atsugi)
+Operator: US Navy VFC adversary squadrons (Key West, New Orleans)

 Driver: Need to replicate fifth-generation and advanced J-20 threats